rjsmethurst/starpy/README.md

 starfpy
 =======

-Code to determine sfh parameters of galaxy populations with emcee
+code to determine sfh parameters of galaxy populations with emcee